Home Family and home Gradina si gradina de legume How to grow an apple tree

 karl_1

-Dwarf trees are ideal for those who do not have the opportunity to allocate enough space for a full-fledged garden.
-Such mini-apple trees are formed by grafting the desired variety onto a special stock.
-Dwarf babies reach a height of no more than four meters, and the fruits from them can be reaped as early as 2-3 autumn.
+Dwarf trees are an ideal option for those who do not have the opportunity to allocate enough space for a full-fledged garden.
+Such mini-apple trees are formed by grafting the desired variety onto a special rootstock.
+Dwarf babies reach a height of no more than four meters, and the fruits from them can be reaped as early as 2-3 autumns.
 Needless to say, harvesting from them is very convenient and pleasant.

 It is difficult to answer this question unequivocally.
-This factor depends on many nuances: apple varieties, how high-quality and competent the care of the tree will be, in what climate it will grow, on the presence of diseases, etc. As practice shows, with a positive development, the fruiting of apple trees reaches 40-50 years, and for some it even longer.
-Therefore, love your apple trees, provide them with full care, and then they will delight you with a rich and tasty harvest.
+This factor depends on many nuances: the variety of apple tree, how high-quality and competent the tree will be cared for, in what climate it will grow, the presence of diseases, etc. As practice shows, with positive development, fruiting of apple trees reaches 40-50 years, and for some even longer.
+Therefore, love your apple trees, provide them with proper care, and then they will delight you with a rich and tasty harvest.

 98239989_99250747

-There can be many reasons why the apple tree does not bear fruit, we will consider some of them.
+There can be many reasons why an apple tree does not bear fruit; let’s consider some of them.

-• The lack of fruiting can occur due to the young age of the apple tree itself.
-Not all varieties can boast of early fruits, on average, the first harvest comes only on the 7th autumn, or even later.
-If you do not know the planting time or have planted a tree relatively recently, study the apple variety and find out the features of the tree, perhaps you are in a hurry.
+• Lack of fruiting may occur due to the young age of the apple tree itself.
+Not all varieties can boast of early fruits; on average, the first harvest comes only in the 7th autumn, or even later.
+If you don’t know the planting time or have planted a tree relatively recently, study the apple tree variety and find out the characteristics of the tree, you may be in a hurry.

-• If you are sure that the age of the apple tree has approached maturity, but there are still no fruits, then the cause may be incorrect planting or, even more likely, incorrect pruning or its absence.
+• If you are sure that the apple tree has reached maturity, but there are still no fruits, then the cause may be incorrect planting or, more likely, incorrect pruning or lack thereof.

-• If the apple tree is mature, blooming but not fruitful, the problem may be lack of pollination.
-The apple tree needs cross-pollination, therefore, if there are no other apple plantings nearby, then the fruits may be absent, but this is rare.
+• If the apple tree is mature, blooms, but does not produce fruit, the problem may be a lack of pollination.
+The apple tree needs cross-pollination, so if there are no other apple tree plantings nearby, there may be no fruits, but this rarely happens.

 • Flower buds do not ripen enough.
 Weak flowers have a short life cycle, which is not enough for sufficient pollination.
-Owners of southern varieties of apple trees who plant in the northern strip face such problems.
-A similar problem with flowers occurs due to an excess of nitrogenous fertilizers.
-Flowers can be eaten by the flower beetle, which also acts as an obstacle.
+Owners of southern varieties of apple trees who plant in the northern zone face such problems.
+A similar problem with flowers occurs due to excess nitrogen fertilizers.
+The flowers can be eaten by a flower beetle, which also acts as an obstacle.

-• If you notice that, despite decent fruiting, the taste and overall quality of apples are getting worse from year to year, the reason for this may be incorrect pruning.
-Learn how to properly care for an apple tree and follow the instructions.
+• If you notice that despite decent fruiting, the taste and overall quality of apples are getting worse from year to year, the reason for this may be improper pruning.
+Learn how to properly care for an apple tree and do everything according to the instructions.
 The tree should receive enough light and therefore should not have a dense crown.

 Leave a Reply